algolia/docsearch/docs/src/recommended-configuration.md

 The `content` value of the meta will be added to every records extracted from the page.
-Giving that the name is `docsearch:$NAME`, `$NAME` will be set as a attribute in all of them.
+Giving that the name is `docsearch:$NAME`, `$NAME` will be set as a attribute in every of them.
 Its value will be its related `content`value.
 You can then transform them as [`facetFilter`][6] to let you filter over it.

 Look at this example with our vuepress integration: